Dragnet (1951 TV series): Characters

-Captains of other divisions had consistent names, but they were seen infrequently -- and on the rare occasions they were present on-screen, their performers changed from episode to episode.
+Captains of other divisions had consistent names, but they were seen infrequently—and on the rare occasions they were present on-screen, their performers changed from episode to episode.
 Thad Brown was the chief of detectives (played by Raymond Burr in the pilot, thereafter by several other one-shot actors); R. A. Lohrman was the head of the homicide squad.
 Both Brown and Lohrman were based on, and named for, their real-life LAPD counterparts.

 Writing staff and production

 The template for the TV show was simply the proven radio formula, embellished with visuals.
 Most early episodes were directly adapted from earlier Dragnet radio shows, and writer James E. Moser wrote the vast majority of the show's episodes through the end of 1954.
-Webb directed every episode of Dragnet, and was also a very occasional writer on the show.
+Webb directed every episode of Dragnet, and was also an occasional writer on the show, writing or co-writing 14 episodes (mostly in the early seasons).

+While working on the radio drama, Webb formed a friendship with LAPD chief William Parker, and agreed to allow the police department to censor Dragnet in exchange for story ideas.
+Scripts were formally approved by the LAPD's Public Information Division before filming, with episodes potentially being discarded entirely if the department objected to an aspect of the script.
+The LAPD then gave Webb story ideas and financial help, such as actual police vehicles and equipment for props and real police officers as extras.